rthbound/WhatRiotIsIt/README.md

 limited amounts of fun

 # Changelog
+### fun-time-5
+- Don't share image and next-image divs across all tabs, each tab has own
+- Change image and next-image styles to cover images whose ids end in image or next-image

 ### fun-time-4
 - try out [tabs](http://www.robertwpearce.com/blog/riotjs-example/) instead of multiless-multi-select ;)
 - let the images refresh a little faster